Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Impact of GPU State on Order of Reductions

 \subsection{Methodology}

 We use the parallel sum algorithm to show how the asynchronous operation order, measured by \gls{BIEO}, is influenced by external loads.
 The reduction $\sum_i^n x_i$, where $x_i\neq x_j\ \forall i,j,\ x_i>0$ \gls{FP64} numbers, runs on a GPU using \atomicadd, which has an undefined execution order.
 To recover the execution order, we track the accumulator updates per block and sort them post-execution.
-We sum 20 lists of one million uniform \gls{FP64} numbers, with and without an additional \gls{DGEMM} workload.
-Each test runs 10 times to account for system variations.
+We sum 100 lists of 1M uniform \gls{FP64} numbers, with and without an additional \gls{DGEMM} workload.
+Each test was run 10 times to account for system variations.
 Sorting yields two datasets—\gls{RO} and \gls{RDGEMM}.
-The Kendall’s $\tau$ correlation\cite{kendall1938new} measures permutation similarity: \kRO\ for \gls{RO} and \kRORDGEMM\ comparing \gls{RO} to \gls{RDGEMM}.
-Further work probing the GPU scheduler is necessary to investigate reductions of more general arrays.
+The Kendall’s $\tau$ correlation~\cite{kendall1938new} measures permutation similarity: \kRO\ for \gls{RO} and \kRORDGEMM\ comparing \gls{RO} to \gls{RDGEMM}.
+This method shows the GPU states' effects on the execution order, aiding with verification in non-deterministic settings.
+We tested various GPUs (Section \ref{sec:gpu-details}), power settings, and partitions, presenting results for GH200 and V100.